Degree Type: Doctoral Students - Page 4 - UW Graduate School Skip to content

 Award Descriptions

 • This is a three-quarter award (Autumn, Winter, Spring) with a total stipend of $24,000.
-This award includes coverage of tuition, fees, and GAIP benefits (excluding the U-PASS).
+This award includes tuition, fees, and GAIP benefits (excluding the U-PASS).

-• Students awarded a GSEE Graduate Diversity Fellowship cannot be assigned formal TA/RA responsibilities in the first year of this award.
+• Students awarded a GSEE Doctoral Recruitment Fellowship cannot be assigned formal TA/RA responsibilities in the first year of this award.

 GSEE’s Excellence Award: Top-Off Funding

-• This is a one-time award with a lump-sum of $5,000 in Autumn quarter of the first year of graduate studies.
-Top-off funds are designed to enhance, not replace, a department’s offer of full funding (commensurate with the level of TA/RA rates, including GAIP benefits).
+• This is a one-time award of $5,000 in Autumn quarter of the first year of doctoral studies.
+Top-off funds are designed to enhance, not replace, a program’s offer of full funding (commensurate with the level of TA/RA rates, including GAIP benefits at the time of offer).

 Nomination Process